Is My Chick a Girl or a Boy?

 to Buy

-How to Tell if a Baby Chick is Male or Female
+How to Tell if a Baby Chick is a Girl or Boy

 Combs

-Male chicks tend to start developing more prominent and darker combs.
-Make sure to compare chicks of the same breed—apples to apples—because comb size also varies by breed.
-For example, Marans hens have larger combs than Ameraucana roosters.
+Male chicks tend to develop more prominent and darker combs than their female counterparts.
+When comparing combs, it is important to compare chicks of the same breed, as comb size can vary significantly between breeds.
+For instance, Maran hens have larger combs than Ameraucana roosters, so breed-specific differences should be taken into account.

 Saddle Feathers

-Around 8-10 weeks, chicks start to grow saddle feathers which is where the back meets the base of the tail.
-Females have rounded saddle feathers, while males’ are more long and pointy.
+At around 8-10 weeks of age, chicks begin to grow saddle feathers, which are located where the back meets the base of the tail.
+Female chicks have rounded saddle feathers, while males have long, pointy ones.
+This difference becomes more pronounced as the chicks mature.

 Hackle Feathers & Sickle Feathers